-When faced with a favorable exchange rate it can be very tempting to travel everywhere in a city by taxi, but in Medellin, this would be a mistake.
-Unlike other Colombian cities like Bogota and Cartagena, Medellin has some excellent public transport which can save you money if you’re traveling on a budget.
+When faced with a favorable exchange rate it can be very tempting to travel everywhere in a city by taxi, but in Medellín, this would be a mistake.
+Unlike other Colombian cities like Bogotá and Cartagena, Medellín has some excellent public transport which can save you money if you’re traveling on a budget.
 Most major tourist attractions can be accessed via the Metro or urban cable car system, so save the taxis for your nights out and get a Metro card to use during the day.

-Medellin is known as ‘The City of Eternal Spring’ and the weather clearly got the memo on the name: the climate in the city is wonderful, with regular hot days and blue skies.
-Naturally, it’s common for travelers to wear shorts, t-shirts and flip-flops during the day as they explore Medellin, but the locals themselves are rarely found so casually dressed.
+Medellín is known as the City of Eternal Spring and the weather clearly got the memo: The climate in the city is wonderful, with regular hot days and blue skies.
+Naturally, it’s common for travelers to wear shorts, T-shirts and flip-flops during the day as they explore Medellín, but the locals themselves are rarely found so casually dressed.
 Colombia is a deceptively formal culture, and long trousers and shirts are generally the norm.
-That’s not to say that you shouldn’t wear your more casual, hot weather clothes, but be aware of the conventions and avoid these outfits in restaurants and clubs.
+That’s not to say that you can’t wear your more casual, hot-weather clothes, but be aware of the conventions and avoid these outfits in restaurants and clubs.

-If you are planning to do one guided tour during your time in Medellin, make sure it’s this one.
-The Free Walking Tour by Real City Tours takes visitors all around the El Centro neighborhood and explores the culture and history of Medellin over the course of almost four hours.
+If you are planning to do one guided tour during your time in Medellín, make sure it’s the Free Walking Tour by Real City Tours.
+It takes visitors all around El Centro neighborhood and explores the culture and history of Medellín over the course of almost four hours.
 It’s an excellent immersive experience, and the guides are informative and good fun.
-Also, no question is off-limits, so make this tour the time when you learn about the aforementioned violence in Medellin from a local who is open to talking about it.
+Also, no question is off-limits, so make this tour the time when you learn about the aforementioned violence in Medellín from a local who is open to talking about it.